The Global Challenge

 The New Jersey Medical School Global Tuberculosis Institute at Rutgers, The State University of New Jersey is a force in the effort to conquer and cure tuberculosis worldwide.
 The Institute plays a leading role in the international arena, providing expertise in program development, education and training and research to ministers of health, national TB programs and healthcare providers around the globe.

 The Institute’s work has no borders.
 Battling TB on the front lines, it has a proven track record in building the political will and international cooperation needed to relegate this disease to the history books, where it belongs.

 TB disease in the United States soared to unprecedented levels during the early 1990s because of neglect.
 In response to this resurgence, the New Jersey Medical School National Tuberculosis Center was established in 1993.
 Under the direction of Lee B. Reichman, MD, MPH, it achieved federal designation as a national Model Tuberculosis Prevention and Control Center in 1994, indicating its success in delivering state-of-the-art treatment, providing education and training and conducting cutting-edge research.
 To reflect this expanding commitment to stamp out the disease even in the most remote locales, the Center changed its name to the Global Tuberculosis Institute in 2006.

 Mission and Goals

-The Global Tuberculosis Institute is located at the University of Medicine and Dentistry of New Jersey (UMDNJ), the nation’s largest health sciences university.
+The Global Tuberculosis Institute is located at Rutgers, The State University of New Jersey.
 The Institute is a founding component of the International Center for Public Health and is strategically positioned to respond to the global tuberculosis emergency.

 The mission of the Global Tuberculosis Institute is to advance tuberculosis care through excellence in research, practice and teaching.
 The Institute’s goals are to: